If you ask me, one of the very best things about living in the United…

 World Street Kitchen also went from four wheels to four walls.
-This order at the counter spot is known for their globally-inspired yum yum rice bowls.
-Try O.G.
-Grilled Chicken version, made with shiitake, Chinese broccoli, aromatic herbs.
-Their caramelized Brussels sprouts with Thai fish sauce dressing and toasted rice powder is spot on.
+This order at the counter spot is known for its globally-inspired yum yum rice bowls.
+Try the O.G.
+Grilled Chicken version, made with shiitake, Chinese broccoli, and aromatic herbs.
+Their caramelized Brussels sprouts with Thai fish sauce dressing and toasted rice powder are spot on.

-Hello Pizza is just one of three pizza restaurant concepts from chef Ann Kim.
-Hello offers whole pies or by the slice, plus a few meatballs subs (go for the Korean Cowboy, topped with gochujang bbq sauce, pickled onions, daikon, carrot, cilantro, basil and mayo!) and salads.
-Her two other restaurants, Pizzeria Lola and Young Joni, are nice and nicer, respectively.
+Hello Pizza is just one of three pizza restaurant concepts from chef James Beard Award-winning chef Ann Kim.
+Hello offers whole pies or by the slice, plus a few meatballs subs (go for the Korean Cowboy, topped with gochujang bbq sauce, pickled onions, daikon, carrot, cilantro, basil, and mayo!) and salads.
+Her three other restaurants, Pizzeria Lola, Sooki & Mimi, and Young Joni are nice and nicer, respectively.
 You won’t have a bad meal at any of them.

 You can talk Twin Cities food without a nod to the Jucy Lucy.
 It’s a riff on the classic cheeseburger, with American cheese stuffed inside the patty.
 People love to argue over who does it best.
 My pick?
 Matt’s Bar, mostly for the burger, but also for the awesome dive bar atmosphere.

 For the mack daddy of microbreweries, you must go to Surly.
 This brewery with an evangelical following opened its epic beer hall in 2014.
-With 24+ brews on tap, gift shop, event spaces, two restaurants and a sprawling outdoor patio, I’m not even sure you can call Surly a “micro” anything!
+With 24+ brews on tap, a gift shop, event spaces, two restaurants, and a sprawling outdoor patio, I’m not even sure you can call Surly a “micro” anything!
 They serve a full menu in the beer hall, featuring foods that pair perfectly with beer.
-Think Bavarian pretzels, smoked meats, chips and guac, plus one of the best burgers in town.
+Think Bavarian pretzels, smoked meats, chips, and guac, plus one of the best burgers in town.
 They don’t take reservations and it gets busy.
 The good news?
 You can drink while you wait.
-Their award-winning Brewer’s Table restaurant is fancier (I mean, by brewery standards) and does take reservations.
+Make sure to also check out their Surly Pizza Upstairs, their take on New Haven-style apizza open nights and Saturdays.